amrit54742/blog-website/README.md

 3.    npm install body-parser       --- to install bady-parser module
 4.    npm install ejs               --- to install ejs module
 5.    npm install lodash            --- to install lodash module

+After doing all steps mentioned above, one can use this blog website.